UNDERSTANDING GUM DISEASE

 Prevention and Treatment

-For mild cases, professional dental cleanings can effectively remove plaque and tartar buildup that regular brushing cannot reach.
-In more advanced stages, treatment may involve deep cleaning (scaling and root planing) to remove bacteria below the gum line, along with medications to control infection.
-Severe cases might require corrective gum surgery to restore lost tissue and bone support.
+For mild cases, professional cleanings can remove plaque and tartar that brushing cannot reach.
+More advanced cases may require deep dental cleaning, scaling and root planing, gum therapy, or periodontitis treatment to clean below the gum line and control infection.